andrevidela/dev-notes/docs/TASKS.md

     - [ ] 3.7.4 Abstract over the grades in context
   - [ ] 3.6 compile surface syntax into AST
   - [ ] 3.7 Experiment with compiler passes
+  - [ ] 3.8 Add the funky semiring for both uses and stages

 ## 5 OpenGames things
   - [x] 5.1 use mwc-prob to port to singletons